WASdev/gitbook.voice.gateway.for.watson/deploydocker.md

   1. Copy the file related to your type of implementation to a new file named **docker-compose.yml**.
 Keep the file in the same directory.
   1. In the new **docker-compose.yml** file, add your credentials for your Watson services.
 Each Docker environment variable that you need to fill in is blank.

       **Remember:** Agents assistants require only the Speech to Text service.
-Self-service agents require that service, plus the Text to Speech and Conversation (or Dialog) services.
+Self-service agents require that service, plus the Text to Speech and Conversation services.

       No other configuration is required to get a basic voice gateway running.